 On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic and recommended containment and mitigation measures worldwide.
 The COVID-19 pandemic has had a significant impact on the U.S. economy.
-The extent of the impact of the COVID-19 outbreak on the financial performance of our current and future investments will depend on future developments, including the duration and spread of the virus, related advisories and restrictions, and the health of the financial markets and economy as a result of COVID-19, all of which are highly uncertain and cannot be predicted.
-To the extent our portfolio companies are adversely impacted by the effects of the COVID-19 pandemic, it may have a material adverse impact on our future net investment income, the fair value of our portfolio investments, our financial condition and markets.
+The timing and extent of any impact of the COVID-19 outbreak on the financial performance of our current and future investments will depend on future developments, including but not limited to the duration, severity and spread of the virus, related advisories and restrictions, the health of the financial markets and economy, and governmental fiscal and monetary actions. all of which remain highly uncertain and unpredictable.
+To the extent our portfolio companies are adversely impacted by the effects of the COVID-19 pandemic, it may have a material adverse impact on our future net investment income, the fair value of our portfolio investments, our financial condition and the results of operations and the financial condition of our portfolio companies.

-As of March 31, 2021, we were in compliance with our asset coverage requirements under the 1940 Act.
-In addition, we were not in default of any of the asset coverage requirements under any of our credit facilities as of March 31, 2021.
-However, any increase in unrealized depreciation of our investment portfolio or significant reductions in our net asset value, as a result of the effects of the COVID-19 pandemic or otherwise, increases the risk of breaching the relevant covenants.
+As of June 30, 2021, we were in compliance with our asset coverage requirements under the 1940 Act and we were not in default of any of the asset coverage requirements under any of our credit facilities.
+However, any increase in unrealized depreciation of our investment portfolio or significant reductions in our net asset value, as a result of the effects of the COVID-19 pandemic or otherwise, increases the risk of us breaching such covenants under our credit facilities.

 We will continue to monitor the rapidly evolving situation surrounding the COVID-19 pandemic and guidance from U.S. and international authorities, including federal, state and local public health authorities, and may take additional actions based on their recommendations.
+We also have been closely monitoring, and will continue to monitor, the impact of the COVID-19 pandemic on our portfolio companies, due diligence and underwriting processes, the economy and financial markets.
 In these circumstances, there may be developments outside our control requiring us to adjust our plan of operation.
 As such, given the dynamic nature of this situation, we cannot reasonably estimate the possible future impact of the COVID-19 pandemic on our financial condition, results of operations or cash flows.